-Working Conditions1.
-It is aligned with the ILO's Declaration on Fundamental Principles and Rights2 on abolition of child labour, elimination of forced or compulsory labour, non-discrimination and equal opportunities, freedom of association and right to collective bargaining, and occupational health and safety, and other labour standards.
-PS2 also provides requirements in relation to inter alia working conditions and terms of employment, collective dismissals, grievance mechanisms and worker accommodation.
-In addition to IFC PS 2, Swedfund promotes adherence to the ILO Basic Terms and Conditions of Employment3 on hours of work and minimum wage, in its efforts in contributing to decent and fulfilling jobs in the markets with less stringent labour laws.
+of employment, collective dismissals, grievance mechanisms and worker accommodation.
+In addition to IFC PS 2, Swedfund promotes adherence to the ILO Basic Terms and Conditions of Employment4 on hours of work and minimum wage, in its efforts in contributing to decent and fulfilling jobs in the markets with less stringent labour laws.
 Furthermore, we recognise the importance of gender equality in workplaces and decent work as a part of internationally recognised human rights, see Guiding Notes on Gender and Human Rights for further information.

-1.2.
-Collaborations
+1.2 Collaborations and Stakeholder Engagements

 Collaborations.
 Swedfund is often a strategic minority investor and therefore collaborates with carefully selected partners to align efforts and amplify impact.
-The European Development Finance Institutions (EDFIs) offers an important platform for dialogue and cooperation on Decent work between EDFIs.
+The European Development Finance Institutions (EDFIs) offers an important platform for dialogue and cooperation on decent work between EDFIs.